MatthewDavidBradshaw/AndroidTestingTools/README.md

 # AndroidTestingTools
 A library of tools to make Android testing easier.
+The library current consists of a set of activities called test harnesses, and a static helper class.
 Releases are made available through jCentre.
 Add `compile 'com.matthew-tamlin:android-testing-tools:1.0.0'` to your gradle build file to use the latest version.
 Older versions are available in the [maven repo](https://bintray.com/matthewtamlin/maven/AndroidTestingTools).

 ## Test Harnesses
-A test harness is an Activity which hosts a test view and a set of controls.
-This allows a user to directly interact with a view/layout, which is especially useful when designing custom UI components.
-Furthermore, a test harness can be used as an ActivityTestRule in an instrumented test to allow unit testing of custom UI components.
-This library provides an abstract base test harness, and a few implementations.
-The implementations allow the controls to be positioned above, below and on top of the test view.
+A test harness is an Activity which displays a view along with a series of controls.
+While the user can interact with the view as they normally would, they can also use the controls to invoke the methods of the view directly.
+This can be used to easily and quickly test the look, feel and performance of a custom UI component.
+Test harnesses can also be used to unit test custom views.
+By declaring a test harness as an ActivityTestRule in an instrumented test class, the test cases can get a direct reference to the view under test.
+Coupled with the EspressoHelper class, the view can then be used with the Espresso framework.
+This library provides an abstract TestHarness class, as well as several subclasses which vary the layout of the activity.
+The [sample] contains an example of a test harness in use.

 ## EspressoHelper
-The EspressoHelper class provides a static method for converting direct View references to Espresso ViewInterators.
+The [EspressoHelper class provides static methods for converting View objects to ViewInterator objects.
 This is useful when a View needs to be used with the Espresso framework, but it is only obtainable as a direct View object.
+The [sample] contains an example of the EspressoHelper in use.

 ## Compatibility
 This library is compatible with Android 12 and up.